Training in Anesthesiology

 Throughout its growth, the Lahey multi-specialty group practice has maintained an incredible culture of collegiality and team-work.

 The variety and complexity of cases at Lahey provide a rich environment for residency training.
 The anesthesia faculty at Lahey has been training residents rotating from Boston hospitals since 1990.
 With this long, proud history, LHMC is sponsoring an Accreditation Council for Graduate Medical Education (ACGME)-accredited Anesthesiology Residency Program.

-The four-year residency program accepts six residents per year.
+The four-year residency program accepts eight residents per year.
 Training occurs in a collaborative environment.
 Operative cases range from routine ambulatory procedures to complex neurosurgical, vascular, cardiothoracic and transplant surgeries.
 Case assignments are individualized to each resident’s ability and level of training.

 The Department of Anesthesiology administers more than 25,000 anesthetics annually between LHMC in Burlington and an ambulatory surgery center at Lahey Medical Center Peabody.
 Pediatrics and obstetrics rotations are completed at Boston Children’s Hospital and Brigham and Women’s Hospital.